xonixx/xonixx.github.io/program-in-awk.md

 **What is AWK?**

-AWK is a CLI utility (and a programming language), present in every Unix-like OS.
+AWK is a CLI utility (and a programming language), present in every Unix-like OS, targeted at text processing.

-**What do I program in AWK?**
+**What do you program in AWK?**

 [Makesure](https://github.com/xonixx/makesure) – a task runner that is somewhat similar to `make`, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

 **Wait, but AWK is intended only for one-liners...
-How come do I program a whole project in it?**
+How come do you program a whole project in it?**

 Indeed, the language is really minimalistic, but it has just enough to fulfill certain kinds of projects.

+**Are you mad?**

+Who knows...

 **But what are the motivators?**

 [Tremendous portability and fun](awk.md)

-**Am I mad?**

-Who knows...

-**But AWK doesn't have good enough IDE support for big-ish projects...**
+**But AWK doesn't have good IDE support for big-ish projects...**

 This was indeed the case.
 And this motivated me to create an [AWK language support plugin for IntelliJ IDEA](https://github.com/xonixx/intellij-awk).

 Now if you consider that using AWK for developing Makesure makes little sense, you still must admit that a byproduct result of the
-AWK IDEA plugin is already a good justification 😊
+AWK IDEA plugin is already a good justification 😊.

 Btw, you can read about [one of my adventures in creating this plugin](intellij-awk_grammar_refactoring.md).

-**Did I create any other tools to make my AWK programming easier?**
+**Did you create any other tools to make your AWK programming easier?**

 Sure:

 - [fhtagn](fhtagn.md) – a tiny CLI tool for literate testing for command-line programs.
 I test Makesure with it.
 - [AWK code coverage support in GoAWK](goawk_cover.md) – I calculate test coverage for Makesure with it.
-- [mdBooker](mdbooker.md) – it helps me to generate a Makesure documentation site [makesure.dev](https://makesure.dev).
+- [mdBooker](mdbooker.md) – it helps me to generate a Makesure documentation site [makesure.dev](https://makesure.dev) from the project's README.

-**Do I eat my own dog food?**
+**Do you eat your own dog food?**

 Absolutely, see the tools above.